benshope/Ben-Shope/README.md

 # MY ONE-PAGE SITE

 This is my simple, one-page portfolio site on Google App Engine.
-It uses Bootstrap and has a contact form... pretty standard stuff.
+It uses JQuery and has a contact form... pretty standard stuff.

-Still, if you copy the site, please give back by forking the project and keeping your version visible on GitHub.
+All the styles and javascript are inline.